julioccmoura/Multi-stage-attention-u-net-for-fundus-imaging-segmentation/README.md

 </p>
 <p align="center"><em><strong>Figure 6:</strong> Loss for optic disc segmentation for both train and validation sets. (dashed vertical lines means early stopping was reached) </em></p>

-Figures 07, 08 and 09 show the results for vessels.

 Table 02 shows the final results in terms of accuracy, precision, recall and specificity for each dataset and loss function for optic disc cup.